-Sex addiction expert Dr. Victor Cline says that even if you only view it occasionally, it can escalate into what he defines as an addiction, and because of inevitable desensitization, your need to see more and more graphic scenes to reach the same level of arousal will increase over time.
-This heightens its negative effects, increases your dependency on it to deal with life’s ups and downs, and makes it even harder to stop.
+Even viewing pornography occasionally can quickly escalate into addiction, according to sex addiction expert Dr. Victor Cline.
+And because of inevitable desensitization, your need to see more and more graphic scenes to reach the same level of arousal will increase over time.
+This heightens its negative effects, increases your dependency on it, and makes it even harder to stop.

-Whatever your level of engagement with pornography is now, it’s best to quit.
+Whatever your level of engagement with pornography is right now, it’s best to quit.

 How can I overcome pornography?

 The first thing you’ll need to do is admit that you need help, and then commit to change.
-If you start seeking it out, you will realize that there’s a variety of options available, and then you can start to benefit from a system of education, support and guidance (Christian ministry American Association of Marriage and Family Therapy (AAMFT)).
-Along with full recovery programs available, like Sex Addicts Anonymous and Reboot Nation, Cornerstone Christian Counseling, as well as many other counseling sites and therapists you might find in your area, offers a faith-based perspective to the therapeutic process.
+There’s so much support and help out there if you’re willing to look for it!
+Full recovery programs, like Sex Addicts Anonymous and Reboot Nation, as well as counselors at Cornerstone Christian Counseling, offer a faith-based perspective to the therapeutic process.
 You may also find it helpful to go to a pastor or trusted mentor.

 To achieve successful pornography recovery, honesty and exposure are vital (AAMFT).
 According to Dr. Kevin Skinner, licensed marriage and family therapist and pornography recovery expert, “Accountability is the difference between success and failure.”

-There are a few accountability apps that help people stay away from pornography on electronic devices, and Ever Accountable has the highest reviews (4.6 stars on Google Play).
-Rather than blocking sites and slowing down your devices, it uses the principles of freedom and accountability.
+There are a few apps that can help you stay away from pornography on electronic devices, including Ever Accountable.
+Rather than blocking sites and slowing down your devices, Ever Accountable uses the principles of freedom and accountability.
 When a person installs Ever Accountable, they enter the email address of an “accountability partner” who will receive weekly reports of the user’s website visits.
-Ever Accountable then trains the accountability partner on how best to hold their friend or spouse accountable.
+Ever Accountable then trains the accountability partner on how best to support their friend or spouse.

 This approach works very well – Ever Accountable is 89% successful at eliminating pornography for people who have it installed, and 86% of users say that they are happier.
 The app itself is Christian-run and all involved care deeply about helping people.
 It goes above and beyond to make sure it does what it’s supposed to do.

-We’re all different, but we’re all capable, too
+We’re all different, but we’re all capable of change

-The same recovery method may not work the same for everyone, but if you are really committed to protecting yourself and your family from pornography, it’s very likely that you’ll find what need.
+The same recovery method may not work for everyone, but if you are really committed to protecting yourself and your family from pornography, it’s very likely that you’ll find what need.